git-town/git-town/website/src/commands/append.md

 ### Arguments

-When given a non-existing branch name, `git hack` creates a new feature branch with the main branch as its parent.
+When given a non-existing branch name, `git append` creates a new feature branch with the main branch as its parent.
 Adding the `--prototype` or `-p` switch makes it create a [prototype branch](../branch-types.md#prototype-branches)).